ektadutt/Data_Analysis/Data_Preprocessing/README.md

 # Data Preprocessing
 ## Introduction
-This is one of the first projects on Data Processing.
+This is one of my first projects on Data Processing.
 The main intention was to familiarize the following concepts:
 - understanding the business requirement
 - opening a large data set in Python
 - develop a dataframe using Pandas